Lipen/discrete-math-course/typst/hw4.typ

 Ijon Tichy mediates a constitutional crisis on the *Galactic Council*.
 Five member worlds --- Alderan, Betelgeuse, Centauri, Deneb, and Eridani --- must adopt a new voting protocol.
-Their automated legal verification system accepts only CNF formulas for constraint checking.
+Their automated legal verification system uses symbolic constraint solving: all political rules must be expressed in CNF (conjunctive normal form) so the system can check whether any legal configuration is possible.

 Let $A$, $B$, $C$, $D$, $E$ denote "member world voted yes."